mheily/jobd/README.md

 * loading JSON-formatted jobs with launchctl
 * launching jobs
 * socket-activated jobs via the Sockets key
+* periodic jobs that use the StartInterval key

 There are some new features not found in the original launchd:
 * JSON is used instead of XML